sebastian-nunez/high-school-stuff/Projects/React/React - The Complete Guide/Assignment 2/README.md

 ### Snapshot Testing

-Snapshot testing is a feature of Jest that automatically generates text snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
+Snapshot testing is a feature of Jest that automatically generates input snapshots of your components and saves them on the disk so if the UI output changes, you get notified without manually writing any assertions on the component output.
 [Read more about snapshot testing.](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

 ### Editor Integration

 If you use [Visual Studio Code](https://code.visualstudio.com), there is a [Jest extension](https://github.com/orta/vscode-jest) which works with Create React App out of the box.
-This provides a lot of IDE-like features while using a text editor: showing the status of a test run with potential fail messages inline, starting and stopping the watcher automatically, and offering one-click snapshot updates.
+This provides a lot of IDE-like features while using a input editor: showing the status of a test run with potential fail messages inline, starting and stopping the watcher automatically, and offering one-click snapshot updates.

 ![VS Code Jest Preview](https://cloud.githubusercontent.com/assets/49038/20795349/a032308a-b7c8-11e6-9b34-7eeac781003f.png)